 Founded by the bishop Jerónimo de Perigord, the works to build it started on the first third of the 12th century and they finished at the end of the 14th century, in Romanesque and Gothic style.
-It was finished thanks to the boost that Alfonso Barasaque gave to the works.
-It's dedicated to Santa María de la Sede.
+It is dedicated to Santa María de la Sede.

-Its building started some time before the diocese of Salamanca was reinstated, after the reconquest, by the initiative of its first bishop, Jerónimo de Perigord, at the moment when the Romanesque was giving way to the Gothic, something that can be seen in the difference present between the pillars and the bases of the ribbed vault.
-There's not a constructive continuity between them, as the first ones were thought to hold a barrel vault.
-The works finished in 1236.
+Its building started some time before the diocese of Salamanca was reinstated, after the reconquest, by the initiative of its first bishop, Jerónimo de Perigord (died in 1120).
 It was about to be destroyed, as when the New Cathedral was designed, they thought about demolishing it, but the time between the beginning of the works of the New Cathedral (around 1520) and the late date of its completion (towards 1733), and also the necessity of a space to hold the worship while the building was finished, made them to finally reject the initial decision.
 The plan of the left nave appears to be more narrow, and a part of the arm of the transept is missing, consequences of the building of the New Cathedral.

-\ Calisto and Melibea gardens
+X Calisto and Melibea gardens